jordymeow/ai-engine/readme.txt

 = 0.9.98 (2023/02/18) =
 * Fix: There was an exit applied if WP_DEBUG was used.
 * Update: Default max_tokens for forms is now 2048.
-* Add: New 'max_sentences' parameter to limit the number of sentences in the prompt for the chatbot.
+* Add: New 'max_messages' parameter to limit the number of sentences in the prompt for the chatbot.
 * Add: AI Submit now handles using element based on their ID.
 Use it like this: {#myid}.
 * Update: Enhance the internal API with better helpers.